rak3rman/mark4/nuxt/content/index.md

 ####

 Hello there!
-I’m Radison, a software engineer with a knack for leadership, web + networking technologies, photography, and athletic events.
+I'm Radison, a software engineer with a knack for leadership, web + networking technologies, photography, and athletic events.
 My interest in digital technology started back in middle school when I tinkered with microcontrollers and competed in FIRST LEGO League competitions — it turns out you can learn a lot from bits of plastic and expensive servos.

-I’ve worked across industries including commercial clean energy, spacecraft manufacturing, consulting, university administration, political campaigns, enterprise security systems, film + television production, and athletic special events.
-Through each experience, I’ve proven I can adapt quickly to new challenges, be industry agnostic, and deliver exceptional software.
+I've worked across industries including commercial clean energy, spacecraft manufacturing, consulting, university administration, political campaigns, enterprise security systems, film + television production, and athletic special events.
+Through each experience, I've proven I can adapt quickly to new challenges, be industry agnostic, and deliver exceptional software.

 Nowadays, I lead all software engineering efforts at [Vista Power](https://vistapower.com).
 We deliver clean energy as a service for commercial, industrial, and municipal facilities at low or no upfront cost, powered by safe, modular, and cost-effective solar power and battery energy storage.
 We're moving incredibly fast and dangerously talent-dense (entire leadership team is ex-SpaceX).